mian-ali/AmazonaShop/README.md

 ### ES Modules in Node

-We use ECMAScript Modules in the backend in this project.
-Be sure to have at least Node v14.6+ or you will need to add the "--experimental-modules" flag.
+We use ECMAScript Modules in the backend of this project.
+Ensure you have at least Node v14.6 or higher; otherwise, you will need to add the "--experimental-modules" flag.

 Also, when importing a file (not a package), be sure to add .js at the end or you will get a "module not found" error

-You can also install and setup Babel if you would like
+You can also install and set Babel if you would like

 ### Env Variables

-Create a .env file in then root and add the following
+Create a .env file in the root and add the following

 ```
 NODE_ENV = development